Jupsi/logi_z906_wifi/README.md

 - Console auto shuts off
     1. Turn on the Console.
     2. Press Level for 5 Seconds until the Level lights shut off.

+When Auto Shutdown is turned off and your dont power off the Console, when engaged a connection none of these Problems appear.

+All of the Problems are due to the Fact i could not figure out how to correctly use Pin 8 and Pin 15 since there is no real Documentation about them.
+Maybe someone will figure it out.

 ## License